 The panoramic terrace is 85 meters high and is open to the public.
 You get there by climbing up the stairs within the great dome (known as the Cupola Ascent) or by taking the elevator.

 Prices: €8,00 for the panoramic lift, €11,00 for the museum Hours: Wednesday to Monday 9:00 pm-8:00 pm.
 Cupola ascent beginning at 10.20 am limited days and hours only.

 Milan is the gateway to the Lakes District and the Italian Riviera.
-Beguiling Lake Como, Lake Garda, and the Cinque Terre are a mecca for their summertime beaches, historic castles, and lakeside towns, and even for their Christmas festivals.
-Both Lake Como and Lake Garda are easy day trips from Milan.
+Beguiling Lake Como, Lake Garda, Lake Maggiore, and the Cinque Terre are a mecca for their summertime beaches, historic castles, and lakeside towns, and even for their Christmas festivals.
+The Northern Italian Lakes make easy day trips from Milan.

 Duomo of Milan

 Duomo di Milano or Milan Cathedral is a Catholic Church in the heart of Milan, Italy.
 It’s the best Gothic architectural structure and also the largest church in the country.

 It is in Plaza del Duomo, four minutes away from Galleria Vittorio Emanuele II.

 The initial construction began in 1386 under the order of the Duke of Milan, Gian Galeazzo Visconti.
 He dreamt of building the most remarkable church on earth.
 His dream was fulfilled almost six centuries later, in 1965.

 The Archbishop of Milan resides and conducts functions in this church.
 Thus, it’s a landmark of enormous significance and is one of the most famous Italian buildings.